Sorry, you need to enable JavaScript to visit this website.

 • Managers and leaders at all education levels

-• Policy and decision makers in education, teaching and training
+• Policy- and decision-makers in education, teaching and training

 A nation of solutions

-The strategy covers the period to 2020.
+The strategy covers the period from 2012 to 2020.

-The strategy is a broader innovation strategy with three areas of action, the third of which targets entrepreneurship education.
+It is a broader innovation strategy with three areas of action, the third of which targets entrepreneurship education.

 The overall vision in the strategy is that Denmark will be a nation of solutions, where innovative solutions translate into growth and employment.
-The strategy affirmed the objectives and visions for entrepreneurship education in the strategy from 2010.
+The strategy affirmed the objectives and vision for entrepreneurship education in the strategy from 2010.

 The strategy has the following definition of entrepreneurship: Entrepreneurship is when you act upon opportunities and ideas and transform them into value for others.
-The value that is created can be financial, cultural or social.
+The value that is created can be financial, cultural, or social.

 The strategy had three focus areas and 27 initiatives: